Laramie Area and the Rocky Mountain Herbarium

 This all day excursion will take us north the Laramie Range near Friend Park where we will explore rock outcrops looking for Laramie columbine (Aquilegia laramiensis), an endemic species known from a very small area of the state.
 Our travels will take us on many miles of gravel roads and across remote terrain, expect a 2.5 hour trip each way.
 There may be several miles of walking during the day, with some light rock scrambling for the adventurous.
 Hopefully we will spot some other interesting plants in bloom along the way, such as ragleaf bahia (Bahia dissecta) and wood lily (Lilium philadelphicum).

 6 pm: Dinner at Hidden Valley Campground.
 We will have deluxe sandwiches from Turtle Rock, plus homemade desserts from local members.
 Cost for dinner is $9; if you plan on taking part in this meal, please pay for dinner along with your registration fee.
+As of 6/17/21, dinner orders are closed, but you can still bring your own food and join us for this picnic-style meal.

 7 pm: 40th Anniversary Program at Hidden Valley Campground